helixml/docs/content/helix/develop/helix-tools.md

 ## What is an API Tool?

-An API (Application Programming Interface) tool in the context of the Helix platform is a powerful feature that allows you to:
+An API (Application Programming Interface) tool in the context of the Helix platform is a feature that allows you to:

 - Augment and enhance the capabilities of your AI models
 - Integrate external data and functionality

 ## Why are API Tools Useful?

-API tools are incredibly useful for several reasons:
+API tools are useful for several reasons:

-1. **Expanded Knowledge**: By connecting to external APIs, your AI can access vast amounts of up-to-date information that may not be present in its training data.
+1. **Expanded Knowledge**: By connecting to external APIs, your AI can access up-to-date information that may not be present in its training data.
 This allows the AI to provide more accurate, relevant, and timely responses to user queries.

 2. **Specialized Functionality**: APIs often provide specialized functionality that can be leveraged by your AI.
 For example:
    - Integrating a weather API allows your AI to provide current weather information